joesondow/blockasaurus/README.md

 Usage
 -----

-You might need to register a Twitter Application first.
-Go to [poop-blocker.glitch.me](https://poop-blocker.glitch.me/), add your Twitter credentials (Consumer Key, Consumer Secret, Access Token, Access Token Secret), put the tweet url in the url field, press the block button and you're done!
+You can login with your Twitter account to grant read/write API access for your account to the Blockasaurus Twitter Application.
+Alternatively, you can register your own Twitter Application.
+Go to [blockasaurus.glitch.me](https://blockasaurus.glitch.me/), add your Twitter credentials (Consumer Key, Consumer Secret, Access Token, Access Token Secret), put the list of twitter screennames you want to block in the blocklist textarea, press the block button and you're done!

 Libraries used